 Candied sour grapes are a classic treat good for summer or throughout the year.
 They're sour and tangy on the outside and sweet, fresh, and juicy on the inside.
 The best part is that it only needs 3 ingredients!

 Mixing grapes with jello powder is a great way to get kids (and adults) to eat up those ripe grapes in the fridge.
 Adding this fun and colorful twist really changes up the game and helps to turn them into sour patch grapes.

 The sour patch candy is sour on the outside and on the inside it's sweet and chewy.
-While these won't be nearly as chewy as the actual candy, they will be sour on the outside and sweet on the inside thing reigns true.
+While these won't be nearly as chewy as the actual candy, they will be sour on the outside and sweet on the inside.

 - You can match a party theme.
 Different colors could also be used to help fit in with a party theme if you're looking for a new treat to share at the next get-together.